![]() |

 “Designated as a historic district, Lyons has fifteen sandstone structures which are listed on the National Register of Historic Places.
 These were all constructed of native stone by master craftsmen between the early 1870s and 1917.
 They include commercial, residential and public buildings.
 There are still quarries operating today that provide beautiful sandstone and other products to the surrounding cities and around the country.”

 According to Stone City Depot section of the Pueblo County Historical Society’s web site, the stone used in the construction of the Pueblo County Courthouse was Turkey Creek Sandstone quarried near Pueblo.
 The Colorado-Kansas railroad, completed in 1909, operated between Pueblo and Stone City.
-You can see a photograph of the Pueblo County Courthouse on the Colorado County’s Online web site.
+You can see a photograph of the Pueblo County Courthouse on Wikipedia.

 In 1995 Doug Scott Sculpted this lifesize statue of Roy Rogers and Dale Evans in Colorado Yule Marble.
 You can see the statue on permanent display at the Roy Rogers Museum.